PedroPauloMorenoCamargo/Propositional_Language/README.md

 **Biconditional**:

-  - The biconditional operator evaluates to true only when both logical operands are equal.
+  - The **biconditional**/**XNOR** operator evaluates to true only when both logical operands are equal.
 This is illustrated in the image below:

   *[]*